thisismypassport/shrinko8/README.md

 * my_member will not be renamed when used as a table member
 * table members will not be renamed when accessed through my_env

+You can also choose to preserve *all* table members, which allows freely accessing all tables through strings or through identifiers, if you prefer:

+`python timp_p8_tools.py path-to-input.p8 path-to-output.p8 --minify --preserve '*.*'`

 ## Renaming Pico-8 Built-in functions

 For cases like tweet-carts where you want really few characters, you can minify the names of built-in pico-8 functions while still using their original name as follows: